 Sleeps 2/3 - Family Room

-The cottage has a kitchen with electric cooker, microwave, fridge and a full range of cooking utensils.
+The cottage has a new kitchen with electric cooker, microwave, fridge and a full range of cooking utensils.

 The charming sitting and dining room has easy chairs, a TV and an electric wood-effect stove.